Sniperhid/sniperhid.github.io/content/posts/bounding-overwatch/index.md

 {{< youtube IarNU65wtzI >}}

 # Summary
-One of the key takeways that to accomplish this in SQF is unfortunately expense there is a lot of code that needs to run to monitor the group and issue actions.
+One of the key takeaways that to accomplish this in SQF is unfortunately expense there is a lot of code that needs to run to monitor the group and issue actions.
 This may work well for small numbers of AI but would efficiently scale to big numbers.
 Hopefully this is something addressed by AI in a future military simulation game.